wallabag/wallabag/content/admin/upgrade/_index.md

 ### For shared hosting

-PHP version compatibility have changed, check the [release notes](https://github.com/wallabag/wallabag/releases/tag/2.4.0) for details.
+PHP version compatibility has changed.
+Check the [release notes](https://github.com/wallabag/wallabag/releases/tag/2.4.0) for details.

-[Apply the general steps for upgrades on the shared hosting](#upgrade-on-a-shared-hosting) with the following modifications :
+[Apply the general steps for upgrades on shared hosting](#upgrade-on-a-shared-hosting) with the following modifications:

 Use these [data queries for the database upgrade to 2.4]({{< relref "query-upgrade-23-24.md" >}}).

-Four parameters were created and MUST be added to your `app/config/parameters.yml` file : `mailer_port`, `mailer_encryption`, `mailer_auth_mode` and `sentry_dsn`
+Four parameters were created and MUST be added to your `app/config/parameters.yml` file: `mailer_port`, `mailer_encryption`, `mailer_auth_mode` and `sentry_dsn`.

-Do not forget to run `bin/console cache:clear --env=prod` in the wallabag directory afterwards
+Do not forget to run `bin/console cache:clear --env=prod` in the wallabag directory afterwards.

 ## Upgrading from 2.3.x to 2.3.y